If you often find yourself firefighting through your to do list, managing crises and barely staying afloat, then this article is for you.

 So just what does each quadrant stand for?

 Quadrant 1: Urgent/Important

-Highest priority.
-Try to keep this list empty.
-If you spend too much time here, you are working solely as a trouble shooter, and never finding time to work on longer-term plans.
+Try to keep as few tasks as possible here, with the aim to eliminate.
+If you spend too much of your time in this quadrant, you are working solely as a trouble shooter, and never finding time to work on longer-term plans.

-This is where you want to spend most of your time; working on something important and have the time to do it properly.
-This will help you produce high quality efficiently.
+This is where you want to spend most of your time.
+This quadrant allows you to work on something important and have the time to do it properly.
+This will help you produce high quality work in an efficient manner.